Tracy Bonham: Early life

-Tracy Kristin Bonham was born in Eugene, Orgeon, on March 16, 1967, the only child of Donald Lewis Bonham and Lee Anne Leach.
-Her father was the city editor of The Eugene Register-Guard, and her mother was a music teacher; the two had met whilst Leach was attending the University of Oregon.
+Tracy Kristin Bonham was born in Eugene, Oregon, on March 16, 1967, the only child of Donald Lewis Bonham and Lee Anne Leach.
+Her father was the city editor of The Eugene Register-Guard, and her mother was a music teacher; the two had met while Leach was attending the University of Oregon.
 Bonham's father died when she was two years old, and her mother remarried five years later to Edward Robert Robertson, a mortgage loan officer.
 She was the youngest of the nine half and/or step-siblings she grew up with.

 Bonham was trained as a classical musician; she began singing at the age of five, and playing the violin at nine.
 When she was 16 years old, she enrolled at Interlochen Arts Camp in Michigan, but was expelled after three weeks for smoking cigarettes.
 She later graduated at South Eugene High School and received a full scholarship to the University of Southern California for violin.
-After becoming burnt out from composing violin, she transferred (and later moved) to Boston, Massachusetts in 1987, where she attended the Berklee College of Music to study voice.
-While there, she took up various jobs at places such as the Atlantic Fish Company, a cassette duplication service, and also wrote jingles for Pontiac and Toyota car dealerships.
+After becoming burnt out from composing, she transferred to the Berklee College of Music in Boston, Massachusetts to study voice in 1987.
+While there, she took up various jobs at places such as the Atlantic Fish Company, a cassette duplication service, and wrote jingles for Pontiac and Toyota car dealerships.